 ABC and Australian Wildlife Society are encouraging the community to hold a moment of reflection, with the sounds of nature, to honour Australia's lost wildlife.

-The 2019-20 Balck Summer bushfires are recognised as the worst wildlife disaster in modern history.
+The 2019-2020 Summer bushfires is recognised as the worst wildlife disaster in modern history.
 Three billion animals were killed or displaced.
 When we lose loved ones, we hold funerals as a ritual to help process the loss.
 That is why ABC and Australian Wildlife Society is encouraging Australians to hold a reflection event in the days following the broadcast of Wild Australia: After the Fires which aired on ABC and iview on Tuesday, 1 December, 8:30 pm.
 Hold a moment of reflection with others, then have a constructive discussion about how you can play a part in protecting our precious native wildlife.

 Use the resources in the guide below to plan, promote, and host a Wild Australia moment of reflection event or hold a personal moment of reflection to honour Australia's lost wildlife.